Angel Fuentes

-Angel Fuentes (born August 2, 1961) is an American Democratic Party politician who was elected to serve in the New Jersey General Assembly from 2009 until June 2015, where he represented the 5th legislative district.
+Angel Fuentes (born August 2, 1961) is an American Democratic Party politician who was elected to serve in the General Assembly from 2009 until June 2015, where he represented the 5th legislative district.
 Fuentes was the president of the city council in Camden, New Jersey's seventh-largest city, serving from 2000 to 2010, stepping down to take the Assembly seat.
 He resigned from his Assembly seat in June 2015 in order to become a deputy clerk for Camden County.

 Early life and education

 Fuentes was raised in Camden, where he graduated from Woodrow Wilson High School.
 He then attended St. John Vianney College Seminary in Miami, Florida, earning a B.A. degree in philosophy.
 He then successfully pursued certification by the state of New Jersey as a social worker.

 Camden City Council

 Fuentes represented Camden's Fourth Ward, which includes Downtown Camden, the Camden Waterfront, and the North Camden, Cramer Hill, and Cooper Grant neighborhoods.
 He resides in the Cramer Hill neighborhood.

 As a city councilman, Fuentes was a major proponent of youth and senior citizens' programs, efforts toward social justice, and anti-crime efforts.
 During his tenure on the council, Fuentes helped to create or spearheaded the creation of a Citizen Public Safety Council, Ethics and Municipal Human Relations Commissions, a Taxicab Commission, a Public Safety Council, and an Asian American Advisory Board.
 Notably, Fuentes has led a crusade against graffiti in the city of Camden, which included the establishment of an anti-graffiti task force, the implementation of an anti-graffiti curriculum in local schools, and a related hotline.
 Favoring efficiency and accountability in government, Fuentes published a Ten Point Plan for city government reform.
 Fuentes enjoys close ties with the Save Our Waterfront in North Camden organization and the Cramer Hill Neighborhood Advisory Board.